eltociear/website/source-materials/framework-outline-revisions/tier-2/mental-health-governance/31-deepseek-revision.md

 - "Treatment" → "Support" or "navigation" (for cases of system-induced distress)
 - "Adaptation" → "Integration" or "navigation" (avoiding implication that adapting to dysfunction is healthy)
 - "Coping skills" → "Resilience practices" or "system navigation skills"
+- Aligned with Maria Karlova's analysis of the parasistic control system of civilization.
 - **2.1 (2025-09-06):** Incorporated DeepSeek’s suggestions from "28-deepseek-analysis-and-suggestions.md" as clarified in "29-gemini-clarifications.md".
 Added explicit philosophical primer in Section 1, integrated philosophy into practitioner training in Section 5, and enhanced metrics to reflect interdependence in Section 6.
 Preserved all prior content.
 - **2.0 (2025-07-10):** Integrated Gemini’s suggestions from "26-comments-by-Gemini.md".
 Added sub-sections in **Section 9 (Cross-Cutting Themes)** for **Integration with Work & Well-Being**, **Integration with Peace & Conflict Resolution**, **Integration with Education & Lifelong Learning**, and **Epistemic Health & Digital Well-Being**.
 Formalized partnerships with **Work in Liberation**, **Peace & Conflict Resolution**, **Educational Systems**, and **Synoptic Protocol** frameworks.
 Added protocols for psychologically safe workplaces, rapid response integration, educational curricula, and epistemic resilience.
 Preserved all prior content.
 - **1.0 (2025):** Initial framework with integration into GGF ecosystem, subordinated to **Planetary Health Council**, and aligned with **Treaty**, **MOS**, **AUBI**, and **Digital Justice Tribunal**.